SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 ## Key features

 Governance/membership tokens are not liquid and tradable (no price speculation aspect)

+> [Comments]
+> Context - Governance
+> * Deleted account: The idea of governance as a primary means of capturing this is good.
+Ethics are often embodied in values.
+Values can be challenging to translate into rules.
+Businesses and individuals often ignore or defy rules for the sake of achieving their own objectives.
+Best practices can sometimes mitigate this but it isn't clear or easy.
+Governance just leaves it in the hands of the community to define their practices.
+Their ethics will be implicitly reflected in their governance practices.
+>

 Members are encouraged to do identify verification, via a choice of traditional or alternative methods

 > [Comments]
 > Context - identify verification
-> * Nick Nayfack: People will be reluctant to do this in web3.
+> * Deleted account: People will be reluctant to do this in web3.
 They will want to protect their privacy.
 Trust systems can help here potentially.
 >

 Members are solicited to vote on issues related to the future of AGI and other advanced technologies